rasbt/screenlamp/docs/sources/user_guide/pipeline-tutorial-1.md

 ### Requirements

-Before you continue with tutorial, please see the [setup instructions](../installation/index.html#other-software-requirements) for screenlamp if this is your first screening run.
+Before you continue with the tutorial, please see the [setup instructions](../installation/index.html#other-software-requirements) for screenlamp if this is your first screening run.

 ## Obtaining and Preparing the Dataset